 - Encrypt all encryption keys themselves.
 A main encryption key should be used to encryption all the data encryption keys (DEKs).

 One of the greatest enterprise threats to any storage, including virtual SANs, is employee errors.
-Human threats like errors and misuse caused 82% of data breaches in 2022, according to Verizon’s 2022 Data Breach Investigations Report.
+Human threats like errors and misuse consistently cause the majority of data breaches.
 Some insider vulnerabilities include:

 - Clicking links in emails, which may lead to a malware-infected web page or download.

-- Failing to set strong passwords for storage networks like VSANs or reusing weak passwords that are already in use for other applications.
+- Failing to set strong passwords or reusing weak passwords already in use for other applications.

 - Unauthorized virtual desktop sessions, like Remote Desktop Protocol (RDP), used to connect employees to a remote computer.
 Remote desktop setups are notoriously subject to ransomware attacks.